CodingItWrong/codingitwrong.com/_posts/2020-10-02-ember-data-live-updates-with-rails.md

 WebSockets provide a way for client apps to receive live updates from the server as data is changed by other users, or by the same user in a different tab or on a different device.
 WebSockets are a low-level technology, but by building on top of high-level abstractions like JSON:API we can get started adding live updates to our app fairly quickly.

-Let's take a look at adding WebSockets to an Ember app backed by Rails.
-We'll use Ember Data on the frontend, [JSONAPI::Resources](https://jsonapi-resources.com) on the backend, and Rails' [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) for the WebSocket communication.
+Let's take a look at adding live updates to an Ember app that uses Ember Data.
+For this blog post we'll use a Rails API with [Action Cable](https://guides.rubyonrails.org/action_cable_overview.html) for the WebSocket communication.
+In the [example repo](https://github.com/CodingItWrong/ember-data-live-updates) you can also find an example with Express and standard WebSockets.
+Similar patterns would apply with other backends, such as [Golang WebSockets](https://godoc.org/golang.org/x/net/websocket) or [Phoenix channels](https://hexdocs.pm/phoenix/channels.html).

 You'll need the following installed: